 4. Do not rest or rest after eating: Because in the horizontal position it could cause reflux.
 The food also stays for longer and leads to an uncomfortable accumulation of mucus.

 5. Eat 5 times a day: This is important because if you only eat 2-3 times a day, it will not be possible to have a large variety of food.
 Consequently, you can eat only small amounts, and you will not have enough protein, minerals, and vitamins.
 In addition, when you eat 5 times day, sudden attacks of hunger is less likely to overwhelm you and forget about new eating habits.

 6. Beware of calorie-rich beverages: In our experience, many people drink many calories through beverages such as soft drinks, hot chocolate, and milkshakes.
 This is possible after the operation, so consider this before taking high-calorie fluids.
 The type of liquid will have to and include tea or coffee, diluted fruit or vegetable juice, light drinks with artificial sugar, mineral water without gas.

-Of the thousands of images on the Internet related to What Is Sleeve Surgery For Weight Loss Read All The Secrets, we've picked out the best for you, including What is sleeve surgery for weight loss , Sleeve surgery weight loss calculator , Sleeve surgery average weight loss , Gastric sleeve surgery weight loss in first month , Sleeve weight loss surgery diet and many more.
+Of the thousands of images on the Internet related to What Is Sleeve Surgery For Weight Loss Read All The Secrets, we've picked out the best for you, including Sleeve surgery vs natural weight loss , Sleeve surgery for weight loss , Gastric sleeve surgery weight loss chart , Sleeve weight loss surgery cost with insurance , Sleeve gastrectomy surgery for weight loss and many more.